← All writing

 This is the section the post exists for.
 Edge inference has three properties that make SSMs nearly ideal:

-- Memory is small and shared.
+1. Memory is small and shared.
 A phone has 8 to 12 GB total, and the OS, browser, and other apps want some of it.
-After a 4-bit 7B sits down with its 4 GB of weights, you have maybe 4 GB left.
+After a 4-bit 7B's 4 GB of weights, you have maybe 4 GB left.
 KV cache eats that fast.

 Per-sequence memory vs context, 7B-class model